spezialis/tangibles_worlds/README.md

 ![Alt text](Readme_data/Images/Plexi_box_2D.png)
 - [ ] Build the support for the Oculus sensors.
 ![Alt text](Readme_data/Images/Setup_pieces_2D-02.jpg)
-- [ ] 3 Tubes with base and holes for cables.
+- [ ] 3 [table legs](http://www.ikea.com/ch/it/catalog/products/70217973/) with a base and some holes for the cables.

 ### Materials to buy
 ...